UUUUUwUUUUU/SAE3.01-Public/README.md

 ### Resetting Prisma Database

+> [!WARNING]
-⚠️ **Warning:** The following commands will reset your Prisma database.
+> The following commands will reset your Prisma database.
 A prompt will ask for confirmation (y/n).

 1. Run the following commands: